Laura Fuentes

 1. Cook the sausage

-In a large soup pot, brown the sausage over medium heat, breaking it up with a wooden spatula as it cooks.
+While you brown the sausage, breaking it up with a wooden spatula as it cooks.
 Once cooked, drain any excess fat from the bottom.

 2. Add more flavor

-Add the chopped red pepper, garlic, onion powder, and Italian seasoning, and sauté until it’s tender, about 3 to 5 minutes, depending on the size of the red peppers.
+Add the chopped red pepper, garlic, and seasonings, and sauté until it's tender, about 3 to 5 minutes, depending on the size of the red peppers.

 3. Make the soup

-Once the peppers are tender, add the crushed tomatoes, pesto (if using), broth or stock, and half and half (or whole milk) to the pot.
-Stir to combine.
-Bring this to a simmer, cover, reduce the heat to low, and cook for 10 minutes.
+Add the tomatoes, pesto (if using), broth or stock, and half and half to the pot.
+Bring to a simmer and cook for 10 minutes.

 4. Add the tortellini

-After the soup has cooked for 10 minutes, add in the tortellini and parmesan cheese.
+Add in the tortellini and parmesan cheese.
 Stir and cook for an additional 8 to 10 minutes.
-I like to cook the tortellini a few minutes longer than the time on the package so they are tender in the soup.
+I like to cook the tortellini a few minutes longer than the time on the package so they are tender in the soup

 How to Store Leftovers for Later